trustthevote/Rocky/doc/production.md

 The application runs on two roles of server: :app and :util.  :app (hood) is the web front end, and :util (rainier) is the back end which runs daemons.  :util is also the place PDFs are generated and served from.
 Both servers .bashrc sets RAILS_ENV to production so scripts run in the right environment by default.

+The host names of the servers are configured in config/environments/<environment>.rb

 ## Clean Start

 The application includes a set of bootstrap data that will let it get going.
 WARNING: running the bootstrap process will reset the partners and state data in the application.
 To bootstrap, run: